 Many years have passed since then, and, of course, Google’s ranking algorithms have become much more complicated.
 Are they still based on PageRank?
-How exactly does PageRank influence ranking, and what should SEOs get ready for in the future?
+How exactly does PageRank influence ranking, could it be among the reasons why your rankings have dropped, and what should SEOs get ready for in the future?
 Now we’re going to find and summarize all the facts and mysteries around PageRank to make the picture clear.
 Well, as much as we can.

 As mentioned above, in their university research project, Brin and Page tried to invent a system to estimate the authority of webpages.
 They decided to build that system on links, which served as votes of trust given to a page.
 According to the logic of that mechanism, the more external resources link to a page, the more valuable information it has for users.
 And PageRank (a score from 0 to 10 calculated based on quantity and quality of incoming links) showed relative authority of a page on the Internet.

 Let’s have a look at how PageRank works.
 Each link from one page (A) to another (B) casts a so-called vote, the weight of which depends on the collective weight of all the pages that link to page A. And we can't know their weight till we calculate it, so the process goes in cycles.

 The mathematical formula of the original PageRank is the following:

 Where A, B, C, and D are some pages, L is the number of links going out from each of them, and N is the total number of pages in the collection (i.e. on the Internet).